Munira Mustaffa

 Publications

 Munira Mustaffa, the founder, Executive Director, and principal consultant of Chasseur Group, has more than a decade of extensive experience in private, public, and military security sectors.
-She is a non-resident fellow at the New Lines Institute for Strategy and Policy, a Washington DC-based policy think tank, a recipient of the 2023 visiting fellowship to the International Centre for Counter-Terrorism (ICCT) The Hague, and a fellow at Verve Research, an independent research collective focusing on military-society relations in the Indo-Pacific region's political development.
-Her work primarily identifies and analyses non-traditional security challenges, including terrorism, extremism, paramilitary organisations, and media and information warfare.
-She holds a master's degree from University College London (UCL) in the United Kingdom.
+She is a non-resident fellow at the New Lines Institute for Strategy and Policy, a Washington DC-based policy think tank, a 2023 Visiting Fellow under the Current and Emerging Threat Programme to the International Centre for Counter-Terrorism (ICCT) The Hague, and a senior fellow at Verve Research, an independent research collective focusing on military-society relations in the Indo-Pacific region’s political development.
+Her work primarily focuses on complex security challenges, including political violence, irregular warfare, armed conflicts, intelligence matters and subversive statecraft.
+She holds a master’s degree from University College London (UCL) in the United Kingdom.

 Moscow attacks: Why Putin was quick to blame Ukraine